cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 The digital marketing industry is probably the most powerful and impactful industry out there.
 With the help of RTB, Google Ads, Facebook Ads and other instruments, having enough resources in the existing realm allows you to program the behaviour of countries, influence election results or change the course of history for good, or not, in a matter of minutes.
 You already see that the idea of Cyber evolves around content identifiers and its ranks.
 From here, welcome to Decentralized Marketing, or DeMa.
 Content was the king before web3, before web2 and even before the web existed.
 But what is so special about DeMa?

 You've certainly heard of DeFi.
 DeFi is built around a simple idea that you can use a collateral for something that will be settled based on a provided price feed.
 Here comes the systematic problem of DeFi: price oracles.
 DeMa is based on the same idea of using collateral, but the input for settlement can be information regarding the content identifier itself.
 The most simple case is when you create a simple binary prediction market on rank relevance at some point in the future.
-I.e. wether the rank of the Bitcoin whitepaper [QmRA3NWM82ZGynMbYzAgYTSXCVM14Wx1RZ8fKP42G6gjgj](https://ipfs.io/ipfs/QmRA3NWM82ZGynMbYzAgYTSXCVM14Wx1RZ8fKP42G6gjgj) will grow or not.
+I.e. whether the rank of the Bitcoin whitepaper [QmRA3NWM82ZGynMbYzAgYTSXCVM14Wx1RZ8fKP42G6gjgj](https://ipfs.io/ipfs/QmRA3NWM82ZGynMbYzAgYTSXCVM14Wx1RZ8fKP42G6gjgj) will grow or not.
 You now understand that meta-information on content identifiers is the perfect onchain oracle for settlement.

 With the help of DeMa and IBC chains will be able to prove relevance using content identifiers and their ranks one to another.
 This will help to grow the IBC ecosystem, where each chain has multiple possibilities to exchange data, which is provably valued.
 And unlike DeFi, you don't need to trust it.
 We expect DeMa will be the new chapter in the history of contemporary digital marketing.